 Entries to the World Habitat Awards 2018 competition can be made from 1 January to 31 March 2018.
-Sign-up to our e-newsletter to receive a reminder from us.
+Apply now!

 Initial submissions should comprise a concise description of the key aspects of the project or approach, accompanied by images where possible.

 Full plans, costings and evaluation reports are not required at this stage, although can be supplied if you wish to do so (the main headings under which information should be supplied are set out on the entry form).

 All entries are assessed and up to 12 projects are shortlisted by an assessment committee.
 These shortlisted projects are then evaluated by an independent advisory group.